planttheidea/fast-equals/README.md

 | deep-eql               | 14,600              | 0.74%                    |
 | assert.deepStrictEqual | 454                 | 1.32%                    |

-Caveats:
+Caveats that impact the benchmark:
 * `fast-deep-equal` does not support `NaN`
 * `nano-equal` does not strictly compare object property structure, array length, or object type
 * `shallow-equal-fuzzy` does not strictly compare object type or regexp values
 * `deep-equal` does not support `NaN` and does not strictly compare object type, or date / regexp values
 * `assert.deepStrictEqual` does not support `NaN`

-`Map`s and `Set`s were excluded entirely because other than `lodash` no other library supported them, and incorrectly inflated the averages.
+All of these have the potential of inflating the respective library's numbers in comparison to `fast-equals`, but it was the closest apples-to-apples comparison I could create of a reasonable sample size. `Map`s and `Set`s were excluded from the benchmark entirely because other than `lodash` no other library supported their comparison.

 ### Development